relion/react-comments-chat/README.md

 ## React Advanced Comment

-Full stack React and Node.js Comments rooms.
+Full stack React and Node.js Comments rooms App.
 Implemented with WebSockets.
 A comment can be: Added, Removed, Edited. all reflected on other browsers in the same url.

 ### Installation